-The Nominating and Governance Committee currently consists of Mr. Lemos and Dr. Yang, each of whom is "independent" as such term is defined by the Nasdaq listing standards.
-The composition of the Nominating and Governance Committee underwent changes in 2009, with the appointment of a new Nominating and Governance Committee Chairman, Mr. Lemos.
-The Nominating and Governance Committee met 2 times during 2009.
+The Nominating and Governance Committee currently consists of Mr. Hill and Dr. Yang, each of whom is "independent" as such term is defined by the Nasdaq listing standards.
+Mr. Hill is the chairman of the Nominating and Governance Committee.
+The Nominating and Governance Committee met three times during 2007.

-The primary focus of the Nominating and Governance Committee is on the broad range of issues surrounding the composition and operation of the Board of Directors.
+The primary focus of the nominating and Governance Committee is on the broad range of issues surrounding the composition and operation of the Board of Directors.
 The Nominating and Governance Committee provides assistance to the Board, the Chairman and the CEO in the areas of membership selection, committee selection and rotation practices, evaluation of the overall effectiveness of the Board, and review and consideration of developments in corporate governance practices.
-The Nominating and Governance Committee's goal is to ensure that the composition, practices, and operation of the Board contribute to value creation and effective representation of Intevac stockholders.
+The Nominating and Governance Committee's goal is to assure that the composition, practices, and operation of the Board contribute to value creation and effective representation of Intevac stockholders.

-The Nominating and Governance Committee will consider recommendations of candidates for the Board of Directors submitted by the stockholders of Intevac; for more information, see "Policy Regarding Board Nominees" below.
+The Nominating and Governance Committee will consider recommendations of candidates for the Board of Directors submitted by the stockholders of Intevac; for more information, see "Process for Recommending Candidates for Election to the Board of Directors" below.

-The Nominating and Governance Committee has adopted a written charter approved by the Board of Directors, a copy of which is available on Intevac's website at www.intevac.com under "Company - Governance."
+The Nominating and Governance Committee has adopted a written charter approved by the Board of Directors, a copy of which is available on Intevac's website at www.Intevac.com under "Company - Governance."